The Inaugural Black Blues Culture Convening

 100 years after the roaring 20’s, we have re-entered the 20's

-Black Blues Culture finds contemporary Queer artistry explicitly contextualized by the historical legacies of those who came before us.
+Contemporary Queer artistry deserves it’s true context— in light of the historical legacies of those who came before .

 Blues legends like Gladys Bentley and Bessie Smith created worlds through their authentic expressions exploring a variety of themes including social subjection, tragedy, pleasure, class status, relationships, travel and more.